-You Will Need:
+You Will Need

-- An ugly glider
+- An ugly ass glider

 - 2-3 yards of fabric (I used Waverly Cross Section in Charcoal)